Pixel 4 and 4 XL rumors and specs: Launching Oct. 15 with Face ID-type gesture controls and orange color

-With Apple launching its iPhone 11, 11 Pro and 11 Pro Max on Tuesday and Samsung already selling its Galaxy Note 10 and Note 10 Plus phones, it's time for Google to step up.
 Launching on Oct.
 15, Google's next flagship phones, the Pixel 4 and 4 XL, are crucial for the company.
+This is especially true given that rivals like Apple launched its iPhone 11, 11 Pro and 11 Pro Max with boosted camera features like Night mode, and Samsung is on its way with the relaunch with the Galaxy Fold, in addition to its Galaxy S10 and Note 10 phones.
+In short, it's time for Google to step up.
 True, Google's most recent phones, the midrange Pixel 3A and Pixel 3A XL, are doing well.
 Pixel sales doubled and the Pixel 3A continues to impress with its camera, and CNET editor Daniel Van Boom called it the most important phone of 2019.

 But last year's Pixel 3 and 3XL didn't sell as well, despite their exceptional cameras and critical acclaim.
 This could be because the phones are exclusive to Verizon (though they work on other US carriers), plus the fact that people in general aren't buying phones as much as they used to.
 The Pixel 3 and Pixel 3XL phones are also expensive, unlike the Pixel 3A phones.
 There have been reported issues with the Pixel 3's performance too (although we at CNET haven't experienced them personally), and the company just settled a class-action lawsuit that will pay out $500 apiece to owners of the first Pixel phone.